youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 ## Questions & Answers ##

-### Q1: Mention three ways to make your model robust to outliers? ###
+### Q1: Mention three ways to make your model robust to outliers. ###

 Investigating the outliers is always the first step in understanding how to treat them.
 After you understand the nature of why the outliers occurred you can apply one of the several methods mentioned [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#11:~:text=for%20large%20datasets.-,Bonus%20Question%3A%20Discuss%20how%20to%20make%20your%20model%20robust%20to%20outliers.,-There%20are%20several).

-### Q2: Describe the motivation behind random forests and mention two reasons why they are better than individual decision trees? ###
+### Q2: Describe the motivation behind random forests and mention two reasons why they are better than individual decision trees. ###

 The motivation behind random forest or ensemble models in general in layman's terms, Let's say we have a question/problem to solve we bring 100 people and ask each of them the question/problem and record their solution.
 The rest of the answer is [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#2:~:text=2.%20Describe%20the%20motivation%20behind%20random%20forests%20and%20mention%20two%20reasons%20why%20they%20are%20better%20than%20individual%20decision%C2%A0trees.)

-### Q3: What are the differences and similarities between gradient boosting and random forest? and what are the advantage and disadvantages of each when compared to each other? ###
+### Q3: What are the differences and similarities between gradient boosting and random forest? and what are the advantages and disadvantages of each when compared to each other? ###

 Similarities:
-1. Both these algorithms are decision-tree based algorithms
+1. Both these algorithms are decision-tree-based algorithms
 2. Both these algorithms are ensemble algorithms
 3. Both are flexible models and do not need much data preprocessing.